Screenwriter and Author

 a novel by Susan Brightbill

 I am a screenwriter, film producer, novelist, Cheesehead and lover of salty snacks.

 I write a little bit of everything – movies, TV shows, books, to-do lists and silly notes to a rambunctious five-year-old.
 Everything I write has a little comedy and a lot of heart.
 When I write, my goal is to make you feel something.
 If you laugh, cry or want to punch someone (preferably not me) I’ve done my job.

 I’ve been a WGA writer for fifteen years – selling projects to Warner Brothers, Disney, Paramount, Fox 2000, CBS, ABC, WB TV, Arnold Kopelson Prods, Lifetime and Hallmark.
 I’ve also been hired to write movies for Rachel Weisz, Tea Leoni and David Duchovny.

 My script “Wrecking Ball” was on the prestigious Black List and has been my calling card in LA for years.
 We are gearing up to shoot it in 2023.
 Please send thoughts, prayers and money. :)

-I’ve also written two books --“The True Adventures of a Terrible Dater" which was developed as a TV show at CBS, and “Little Swimmers in Great Lakes” which will be out in the summer of 2023.
+I’ve also written two books --“The True Adventures of a Terrible Dater" which was developed as a TV show at CBS, and “Little Swimmers in Great Lakes” which will be out in 2023.